 You can still add bleed to the document if you’ve already started a project.
 Make sure your image on the document is the size you’d like to print, and then head to Image > Canvas Size.

 In the Canvas Size window, you can enter a new size for the canvas.
 Remember that if you want a half-inch bleed on all sides, you’ll have to add one inch to the width and height.
-For instance, if the image we’re using is set to print at 8×10 inches, and we want a 0.5-inch bleed on all sides, we will increase the canvas size by 1 inch all around to 9×11 inches.
+For instance, if the image you’re using is set to print at 8×10 inches, and you want a 0.5-inch bleed on all sides, you will increase the canvas size by 1 inch all around to 9×11 inches.

-Your image will now be surrounded by the white border at 0.5 inches on each side.
+Your image will now be surrounded by a white border of 0.5 inches on each side.

 How To Add Crop Marks In Photoshop